zhenga8533/bbvw-wiki/docs/pokemon/arcanine-hisui.md

 ### Sprites

-Arcanine-Hisui has no sprites available in Blaze Black/Volt White.
+Arcanine Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries